anthonyrota/school-yr11-learning-text-tool/README.md

 - [ ] An option is given to students to retry questions
 - [ ] A score is displayed to students

-*For 8-10 Marks:*
+*For 18-25 Marks:*
-- [ ] High quality educational tool, that also incorporates all dot points.
+- [ ] High quality code that meets the functionality/code design requirements.
+      Well written, efficient, clean code with no bugs or errors present.

 ### Target Audience